 God, I praise you.
 I think about all that’s going on in my life right now, and you, the God who brought water out of the rock in Exodus, and we read in First Corinthians 10, the rock was Christ.
 Jesus, you have made the provision of God freely possible, living water freely possible for all who trust in you.
 I trust in you, and I presume most who are praying right now are saying, “yes, we trust in Jesus.”

 The God who provided in the Old Testament is the God who is committed to providing for you today.
 Does this compel you to tremble in awe before Him?

 I pray if there’s anybody listening right now who has not put their faith in Jesus, that today would be the day where they trust in Jesus and find salvation, living water flowing from you into their hearts.
 Then, oh God, that we would live in this today.
 God, that we would look to you all day long and find in you, receive from you just flowing joy, flowing wisdom, flowing peace, flowing comfort, flowing life.
 Just in every way.
 Flowing love, flowing goodness, and we could go on and on and on and on and on.
 All these things that flow from you that we need from you.

 We praise you for your provision of everything we need in our lives.
 So, in light of this, we tremble before you.
 We glorify you.
 We praise you, in awe of you, that the God who created the universe, the God who works miracles in the world is the God we’re speaking to right now, that we have the opportunity to speak to all day long today and tomorrow, and in every detail in our life.
 This privilege you’ve given us is promise of your provision for us.
 We tremble in awe of you.
-We just say, “we love you, God.
+So we just say, “we love you, God.
 We thank you, God.”
-We just say, “we love you, God.
-We worship you.
-We tremble in awe before you.
+And we just say, “we love you, God.
+So we worship you and tremble in awe before you.
 All glory be to your name.”
 In Jesus name we pray, amen.